How to Block Apktool using Anti-Apktool

 Apktool can be used for non-legitimate purposes due to its abilities to extract and decode the contents of an APK file, including the source code and resources, and build crafted application.
 Therefore, allowing hackers and developers to modify the app and potentially create malicious versions of the app.
 It can also be used to bypass the license or encryption on paid apps or even bypass detections and protections.

-Prerequisites for Using Anti-Apktool:
+Prerequisites for Using Appdome's Anti-Apktool Plugins:

 To use Appdome’s mobile app security build system to Block Apktool , you’ll need: